Octopus Intelligent Drive Pack vs Intelligent Octopus Go in 2026

 - Current availability note: the live page says it is oversubscribed.

-- What it covers: unlimited scheduled charging for one EV.
+- What it covers: EV charging that Octopus schedules for one compatible EV.

-- What it does not promise: a cheap whole-home overnight rate for the rest of the house.
+- What it does not cover: manual top-ups, household electricity or a cheap whole-home overnight rate for the rest of the house.

 That last point is the key one.
-Drive Pack can make the EV budget more predictable, but your washing machine, immersion heater, battery or other overnight use still sits on whatever standard home tariff you already have.
+Drive Pack can make the EV budget more predictable, but your washing machine, immersion heater, battery or other overnight use still sits on the home tariff that runs alongside the subscription.
+The FAQ also says quick top-ups outside Octopus scheduled charging are charged at the normal home electricity rate, so it is not a blanket unlimited-home-energy deal.

 2. What Intelligent Octopus Go actually is